wojbrown/esds-github-sandbox/README.md

   (use "git push" to publish your local commits) nothing to commit, working directory clean
 ```
-`git push`: push commits in staging area into the 'master' repo
+`git push`: push commits in staging area into the 'main' repo

 Running `git push` will publish changes to the 'main' repo and prompt the user for their GitHub username and password.
 Rather than using the GitHub password that a user logs into their account with, GitHub requires a user's password to be a token for security reasons.
 For more information about generating an access token review [Generating GitHub Access Tokens](#Generating-GitHub-Access-Tokens)